ShaneMcC/blog.dataforce.org.uk/content/posts/2019/02/10-docker-swarm-with-ceph/index.md

 [root@ds-2 ~]#
 ```

+And all 3 host nodes have SSH keys generated (`ssh-keygen -t ed25519`) and setup within /root/.ssh/authorized_keys on each node so that I can ssh between them.

+> **Note:** This section is out of date now.
+> I would suggest deploying a newer version of ceph, and I now recommend deploying ceph using docker-compose as per [this post](/2021/08/docker-swarm-cluster-improvements/)
+>
+> I've not tested this, but you *should* be able to deploy the docker-compose file from that post and start the containers from that instead of using the `docker run` commands below (with the exception of the one to zap the OSD)

+Now we can start setting up ceph.

 Even though we will be running ceph within docker containers, I've also installed the ceph tools on the host node for convenience:

 ```shell